-21. Properly estimating the costs as seen from the perspectives of different users is vital for several reasons.
-First, it is important if costs are to be estimated appropriately.
-As noted, many costs and benefits perceived by individual groups may not be costs to the country, in that one group's costs are another group's benefits.
-This is particularly true of many kinds of government budgetary expenditures.
-Second, understanding the distribution of costs and benefits is extremely helpful in understanding incentives to cut down or degrade forests.
-A group that would bear high opportunity costs from avoided deforestation is very unlikely to protect forests voluntarily.
+group that would bear high opportunity costs from REDD is very unlikely to protect forests voluntarily.
 They must therefore either be compelled to do so or compensated for doing so.
 The distribution of opportunity costs thus provides important guidance on the formulation of policies to reduce deforestation and forest degradation.
-Third, the distribution of costs are poor or vulnerable groups.
+Third, the distribution of costs and benefits is important in its own right, as many stakeholders in forest issues are poor or vulnerable groups.